-The term "quota" comes from the previous staffing practice calling for one substitute for each five regulars.
+The term "quota" comes from the previous staffing practice calling for one (1) substitute for each five (5) regulars.
 The reference to quota no longer applies and has not since Postal Reorganization.

 Part-time flexible employees may, at their option, be involuntarily reassigned to the part-time flexible rolls in the same or another craft in another installation, or to another craft in the same installation.
-While the negotiated language contains the phrase "at their option," the option is to where they select available vacancies.